serkanh/serkanh.github.io/_posts/2018-06-30-setting-up-sqs-as-event-source-with-serverless-and-cloudformation..markdown

 ##### AWS recently announced SQS as an event source for lambda functions.
 This is now GA and looks like there is already a [pr](https://github.com/serverless/serverless/pull/5074) for it to to be soon implemened in [serverless framework](https://serverless.com/) as well.

-##### As soon as it was announced we had a use case for this implementation in a project that we built with serverless framework.
+##### As soon as it was announced we had a use case for this implementation in a project that we built with serverless .
 So instead of waiting pr to be merged  i decided to impletemented via cloudformation.

 ##### Below is the `serverless.yml` file with its entirety.
 Cloudformation creates a sqs and and EventSourceMapping for the function `supervisor`.
 ````